raffo93p/sfdx-easy-sources/README.md

 ### UpdateKey

-Suppose the developer makes some modification directly on the csv.
-With the updatekey command, he can update the tagid column if needed.
+Suppose the developer makes some modifications directly in the CSV files.
+With the updatekey command, they can update the tagid column if needed.

 ### Merge

-When the user needs to deploy the code, he first needs to merge back the csv files to restore and update the original xml file starting from the content of the csv files.
+When the developer needs to deploy the code, he first needs to merge back the CSV files to restore and update the original XML files based on the content of the CSV files.

 Another scenario could be during a cherry pick or a merge conflict.
 Suppose a developer has created a custom field and he retrieves the package with the field and the profiles.
 Then he performs the upsert to insert the field into the csv, and then he merges the profiles to have again the full xml files.
 He commits and all is OK in the dev environment.
 If the profiles are not aligned between the sandboxes, the cherry pick or the merge through the UAT branch could raise a conflict on the xml files.
-If you configured a git merger for the csv files, you probably will not have conflicts on the csv.
-So you can simply run the merge command again, to restore the correct version of the xml files automatically and without any effort!
+If he configured a git merger for the csv files, he probably will not have conflicts on the csv.
+So he can simply run the merge command again, to restore the correct version of the xml files automatically and without any effort!

 ### Delete
 **Note: only applies to Profiles, PermissionSets and RecordTypes**